-Consumers must be notified in the event of a data breach under applicable state laws.
-The changing privacy laws in the United States and elsewhere, including the California Consumer Privacy Act ("CCPA"), which became effective in January 2020 and was amended in November 2020 by a ballot initiative titled the California Privacy Rights Act, create new individual privacy rights and impose increased obligations on companies handling personal data.
-In addition, multiple states, Congress and regulators outside the United States are considering similar laws or regulations which could create new individual privacy rights and impose increased obligations on companies handling personal data.
+In addition, numerous other states have also enacted or are in the process of enacting state-level privacy, data protection and/or data security laws and regulations.
+The federal government and regulators outside of the United States may also pass additional data privacy or data protection legislation, including possible amendment of the GLBA.
 For example, on November 23, 2021, the federal financial regulatory agencies published a final rule that will impose upon banking organizations and their service providers new notification requirements for significant cybersecurity incidents.
 Specifically, the final rule requires banking organizations to notify their primary federal regulator as soon as possible and no later than 36 hours after the discovery of a "computer-security incident" that rises to the level of a "notification incident" within the meaning attributed to those terms by the final rule.
 Banks' service providers are required under the final rule to notify any affected bank to or on behalf of which the service provides services "as soon as possible" after determining that it has experienced an incident that materially disrupts or degrades, or is reasonably likely to materially disrupt or degrade, covered services provided to such bank for as much as four hours.
-The final rule will take effect on April 1, 2022 and banks and their service providers must be in compliance with the requirements of the rule by May 1, 2022.
+The final rule took effect on April 1, 2022 and banks and their service providers were required to be in compliance with the requirements of the rule by May 1, 2022.